Fun times at zero expense: Free things to do in Ras Al Khaimah

 Corniche Walks

 Corniche Al Qawasim is regarded as one of Ras Al Khaimah’s most scenic spots.
 This three-kilometre waterfront promenade features luxury apartments, restaurants, cafés, water activities and a children’s play area.
-Its wide path welcomes families, walkers, cyclists and joggers.
+There’s also a wide path that is perfect for fitness enthusiasts.
 Vibrant at night, it’s best enjoyed at sunset.

 Notable highlights include the RAK Eye, a 37-metre Ferris wheel offering stunning views of the Grand Mosque, lush mangroves, the city skyline and a towering 120-metre flagpole proudly displaying the Emirati flag.